Chenyt-Dev/coding/AAA_No_Categories_201-300.md

 ### 216. Combination Sum III
 * I just used backtracking.
 Not sure when will have a problem with only 9 digits.

+### 218. The Skyline Problem
+* Split the buildings to begins and ends.
+The idea is to record the heights using pq and only put into result list if the highest height changes.